-Issues Description The structure of the attendance items may not reflect contemporary roles and profiles of different specialities There are no requirements with regard to time or activities or assessments that should be provided under the standard attendance, in contrast to the GP attendance items.
+Issues Description 1.
+The structure of the attendance items may not accurately consider resource input There are no requirements with regard to time or activities or assessments that should be provided under the standard attendance, in contrast to the GP attendance items.
 Fee relativity between initial and subsequent items does not necessarily reflect resource requirement 50% loading for telehealth items was to recognise the additional time and increased professional complexity associated with provided telehealth services.
 This high loading may no longer be appropriate.
-The assumptions underlying the differentiation The structure of the attendance items may not reflect contemporary roles and profiles of different specialities between specialist versus consultant physician attendances may no longer hold true due to evolution of medical practices The nature of work performed by consultant physicians has increasingly become 'procedural' as well as 'cognitive' and vice versa for specialists 3.
-The complex plan items may not consistently deliver the originally intended benefits to patients These items were introduced to support effective integrated care for consumers with complex and chronic conditions (Refer to the rationale and recommendations from the General Practice/Primary Care Clinical committee) Imbalance between procedures and consultations for some specialities The proportion of consultations undertaken relative to procedures may be suboptimal for patient outcomes Review and assess multi- disciplinary approach The multi-disciplinary approach could be remodelled and assessed to facilitate better patient outcomes 6.
-Review GP referrals to The Minister requested that the Committee review how referrals operate and whether there should be
+2. The structure of the attendance items may not reflect contemporary roles and profiles of different specialties The assumptions underlying the differentiation between specialist versus consultant physician attendances may no longer hold true due to evolution of medical practices The nature of work performed by consultant physicians has increasingly become 'procedural' as well as 'cognitive' and vice versa for specialists 3.
+The complex plan items may not consistently deliver the originally intended benefits to patients These items were introduced to support effective integrated care for consumers with complex and chronic conditions (Refer to the rationale and recommendations from the General Practice and Primary Care Clinical Committee) 4.
+Imbalance between procedures and consultations for some specialties The proportion of consultations undertaken relative to procedures may be suboptimal for patient outcomes 5.
+Review and assess multi- disciplinary approach The multi-disciplinary approach could be remodelled and assessed to facilitate better patient outcomes 6.
+Review GP referrals to specialists and consultant physicians The Minister requested that the Committee review how referrals operate and whether there should be any changes to referral arrangements to prevent unnecessary GP consultations 7.
+Multiple items exist that serve similar purposes Several items fulfil highly similar functions in the current service description, especially for newly added items Different items can be claimed for the same services (e.g. by different provider types)